 Download a free eviction notice customized for Georgia state law below in MS Word (.docx) or Adobe PDF format.

 Georgia Notice to Pay Rent or Quit: This eviction notice is used by a landlord to notify their tenant that rent has not been paid and they’re being evicted.
 The landlord may extend a courtesy and offer a late rent notice to remind the tenant that rent is past due.
-If the tenant doesn’t pay, the landlord can then submit this eviction notice demanding possession of the property.
+If the tenant doesn’t pay, the landlord can submit this eviction notice demanding possession of the property.

 Georgia Eviction Notice (Non-Compliance): This eviction notice, also known as a notice to quit for non-compliance, is used by a landlord to notify their tenant that they’ve violated the terms of their lease.

 Georgia 60-Day Notice to Vacate: This type of eviction notice, also known as a lease termination or 60-day notice to vacate, is used by a landlord who doesn’t wish to renew a tenant’s lease.
-Under Georgia eviction law, landlords are required to provide 60 days’ written notice with a specific end date for the lease termination.
+Under Georgia eviction law, landlords must provide 60 days’ written notice with a specific end date for the lease termination.
 Alternatively, a tenant must give at least 30 days’ termination notice if they do not want to renew their lease unless otherwise specified in the rental agreement.

 Georgia Eviction Laws and Requirements